david-treblig/if-widget/README.md

 * Multiple rules - mix multiple rules for a widget visibility
   * show if `User is logged in` AND `Device is mobile`
   * show if `User is Admin` AND `Is Front Fage`
-* Support for adding your custom rules
+* Support for adding custom visibility rules